Integrated Pie-IX BRT Project

 Work planned in 2020

-- June to July: Construction of the park-and-ride lots and the BRT shelter slab.
+- June to July: Construction of the west park-and-ride lots and the BRT shelter slab.

 - August: Opening of the Saint-Martin East and West park-and-ride lots.
 Commissioning of the Saint-Martin and Vanier boulevard bike lanes.

 - October to November: Installation of the BRT shelters and signage.

 During the work, the two park-and-ride lots will be open on an alternating basis.

 Route 125 and ramps:

 Description of the work: Construction of a reserved lane on the Route 125 shoulder in each direction; refurbishment of the drainage network; installation of signage; refurbishment of the ramps.

 - May to August: Work on and closure of the northbound shoulder lanes.